 From 2009 not all new loans taken from DT were denominated in HUF.
 In agreement with Deutsche Telekom, several new related party loans taken to finance general corporate needs from the financing vehicle of Deutsche Telekom, Deutsche Telekom International Finance B.V.
 (DTIF) from June 2009 are denominated in EUR, while, at the same time, cross-currency interest rate swaps are concluded with Deutsche Telekom AG (DT AG) to fix the actual cash flows of Magyar Telekom in HUF for the whole nominal amount and interest payments of these loans.
 Even though the Group does not apply hedge accounting, the change in the HUF/EUR exchange rate has limited (net) impact on Profit before tax related to the hedged loans and the swaps together.
 As of December 31, 2013, a 10% weaker HUF would cause an FX loss of approximately HUF 9 billion on the EUR denominated loans, while the swap agreements would have a compensating impact of a gain of approximately HUF 10 billion.
-As of December 31, 2013, a 10% stronger HUF would cause an FX gain of approximately HUF 9 billion.
 As of December 31, 2013, a 10% stronger HUF would cause an FX gain of approximately HUF 10 billion.
-As of December 31, 2012, a 15% weaker HUF would have caused an FX loss of approximately HUF 10 billion.
-As of December 31, 2012, a 15% weaker HUF would have caused an FX loss of approximately HUF 15 billion.
+As of December 31, 2012, a 15% weaker HUF would have caused an FX loss of approximately HUF 14 billion on the EUR denominated loans, while the swap agreements would have had a compensating impact of a gain of approximately HUF 15 billion.
 As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 15 billion.
 As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 15 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 15 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 15 billion.
 As of December 31, 2012, a 15% stronger HUF would have had a compensating impact of a gain of approximately HUF 15 billion.
-As of December 31, 2012, a 15% stronger HUF would have caused an FX gain of approximately HUF 15 billion.